phac-nml/irida-next/docs-site/docs/user/analysis/working-with-workflow-executions.md

   3. In the **Settings** dropdown menu, select **Automated Workflow Executions**
   4. Click **New automated workflow execution**
   5. Select a pipeline in the new pop-up
-  6. The next pop-up contains a list of parameters for you to enter and/or confirm, as well as optional parameters to give the workflow execution a name, whether you'd like to receive an e-mail notification when analysis is complete, and whether you'd like the project's samples to update with analysis results.
+  6. The next pop-up contains a list of parameters for you to enter and/or confirm.
+The parameters contains parameters specific to the selected pipeline as well as optional parameters such as workflow name, e-mail notification, and sample updates upon workflow completion.

 Once set-up, each time paired-end files are uploaded to a sample belonging to this project, a workflow execution with these selected parameters will execute.